-PCC Wellness & Recreation, located on the lower level of the Student Center in room 159 across from Pueblo Joe's, offers a wide selection of cardo machines, free weights, cable machines, and group exercise classes like yoga, Zumba, and functional training.
+PCC Wellness & Recreation, located on the lower level of the Student Center in Room 159 next to the Bookstore, offers a wide selection of cardo machines, free weights, and cable machines.
 Wellness & Rec membership is included in tuition and fees for students enrolled in classes on the Pueblo campus.
 Students enrolled in online only classes can purchase a membership for \$20 per month at the PCC Cashier's Office.
-Students are required check into and out of the facility using their student ID.
+Students are required to check into the facility during every visit using their student ID.